Skip to main content

 prune.bodies.before

-Prune body history before the specified block number.
-The specified block number is not pruned.
+Prune storage history before the specified block number.
+The specified block number is not pruned

 --prune.bodies.before <BLOCK_NUMBER>